Nago–Torbole: History

 Venetian domination (1440–1510) is evident in the old harbor: a typical toll house placed on a lake-front wharf.
 Goethe, who stopped here in September 1786, described in his writings a longing and passionate image of this place.
 During Austrian domination (1810–1918), tourism grew during the Belle Époque.

 This area was populated in prehistoric times and colonized during the Imperial Roman times; it formed a community with Nago, castle residence of the Counts d'Arco.
 In 1439 Torbole was involved in the Third Lombard War (1438), between the Duchy of Milan and the Republic of Venice.
 The latter dominated the eastern side of the lake (the Riviera).
 In order to gain supremacy on Lake Garda and help the Venetian condottiero Gattamelata, in freeing Brescia from the Milanese siege, the Venetians transported twenty-five boats and six galleys from the Adriatic Sea up the River Adige to the fluvial harbour of Mori.
 From here the boats were hauled further by oxen and manual labour until they could be launched into Lake Loppio, then further hauled along the slopes of Monte Baldo into Lake Garda at Torbole.
 This exploit cost 240 oxen and 15,000 ducats.
 In April 1440 the small Venetian fleet destroyed Visconti's fleet and conquered Riva del Garda.

 Torbole, as early as the 15th century, was a stop for European travelers passing through on the Atesina road from Germany to Italy.
 Montaigne visited it in 1580.
 Goethe arrived here from Rovereto in the afternoon of 12 September 1786, four days after having crossed Brenner Pass.
 Goethe was 37 years old and upon seeing the blue expanse of Lake Garda and the silver olive-groves, he experienced for the first time the atmosphere and mild climate of the places extolled by the Classics, and he wrote that he had achieved happiness.
 The Brescian Cesare Arici, idyllic rural poet, exalted the "fishy Torbole".
 The painter Hans Lietzmann bought a large olive grove on the lake's shore (behind the Hotel Paradiso) and opened a school of nude art.
-The current tourist centre evolved in the second half of the last century from a village of fishermen, farmers and mountaineers, into a seasonal health-resort for European travellers, like the neighboring Riva and Arco.